 Responsible Officer: President, Academy of Natural Sciences of Drexel University

-This policy provides guidelines and eligibility requirements for the Tuition Exchange program available to eligible faculty and professional staff members of the Academy of Natural Sciences of Drexel University.
+This policy provides guidelines and eligibility requirements for the Tuition Exchange program available to eligible professional staff members of Drexel University.

-Implementation of this policy is the responsibility of the individual supervisor with guidance from the supervisor's HR Partner.
+Implementation of this policy is the responsibility of the Department of Human Resources in collaboration with the Office of Enrollment Management.

 Eligible Dependent is defined to include a dependent child who:

 - qualifies as a dependent of an Eligible Employee for federal income tax purposes for the period for which the TEP scholarship is sought;

 - Adopted by the Eligible Employee;